Cybersecurity jobs with an associate’s degree include many entry-level roles in the government and private sectors in information security.

 - Cybersecurity Penetration Tester

 A Cybersecurity Associate helps companies protect their data from potential attacks.
-They review a companies systems and determine where a possible attack could occur.
+They review a company’s systems and also determine where a possible attack could occur.

 Cybersecurity Associate salary: $76,461 (ZipRecruiter Estimate)